chrisdone/website/posts/projects.markdown

 [^4]:  It just had a small technological advantage of being based on GHC's parser, rather than haskell-src-exts, which is always playing catch-up.

 [^5]: Which I consider a bit of a setback towards the dream of making style choices a thing of the past.
 But I think Ormolu will win eventually.
 Maintaining forks is hard work.

+[^6]: Michael had previously built a tool called fpbuild which basically was kind of like a big lock file and was unreasonably effective at building very large Yesod-based projects.